 Pink dots indicate moments when a person was detected.

 Green dots indicate when a vehicle was detected.

 Blue dots indicate all other objects, including animals, boats, luggage, hard hats, etc.

-You can hide or show again selected types of objects.
-Just click on the pictogram of the object and the selected object type will be hidden, pictogram will turn grey, or visible, the pictogram will be colored.
-This can aid in an object-by-object search when using previous or next object arrows, scrubber will jump to previous/next visible object ignoring all hidden objects.
+You can hide or show the selected types of objects.
+Just click on the pictogram of the object and the selected object type will be hidden, the pictogram will turn grey, or visible, and the pictogram will be colored.
+This can aid in an object-by-object search when using previous or next object arrows, the scrubber will jump to the previous/next visible object ignoring all hidden objects.